Vic-Warden/Smart-Calendar/docs/Research.md

 Research question :

-How does the adoption of React.js for the front-end and Node.js with Express.js for the back-end improve the scalability and performance compared to a than the current one used ?
+How does using React for the front-end and Node with Express for the back-end improve scalability and performance compared  than the current one used ?

 ![truc](Research_method.png)

+Research method used :